mathiscode/helio-api-boilerplate/README.md

 <details open>
 <summary><strong>Click to collapse/expand</strong></summary>

-You probably want to [use this repository as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template), then replace the clone URL below.
+You probably want to [use this repository as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template), then replace the clone URL and directory name below.

 ```sh
 git clone https://github.com/mathiscode/helio-api-boilerplate.git